amit-sola/MachineLearning_DS_Notes/readme.md

-# Addi1g some important concepts/questions/notes helpful in interview preparation.
+# Adding some important concepts/questions/notes helpful in interview preparation.

 This site extracts most of the elements from [EliteDataScience](https://elitedatascience.com/machine-learning-interview-questions-answers) and [SpringBoard](https://www.springboard.com/blog/machine-learning-interview-questions/).